Glenn Youngkin: Cabinet

 Youngkin began nominating his sixteen-member cabinet on December 20, 2021, and did not finish the process until after his inauguration.
 According to The Washington Post, Youngkin assembled his cabinet at a slower pace than prior Virginia governors.
 Commenting on this process, the publication wrote in December 2021, "The slow pace has turned the quadrennial parlor game of predicting Cabinet picks into a far more protracted and opaque process [than usual], with lobbyists, interest groups and other Richmond insiders left guessing what the new administration might look like.
 Youngkin's practice of sidestepping many policy specifics during the campaign has only heightened the anticipation."

 Several news outlets noted that Youngkin's focus on education as a campaign priority was reflected in his decision to begin his cabinet nominations with his choice for Secretary of Education.
 Although Youngkin suggested while campaigning for the Republican gubernatorial nomination that he would name his then-opponent Kirk Cox, a former Speaker of the House of Delegates, to the position, he instead chose Aimee Rogstad Guidera, the founder of a data firm focused on fostering student achievement.

-Five of Youngkin's cabinet nominees are women and three are African American.
+Five of Youngkin's cabinet nominees were women and three were African American.
 Many of his nominees were brought in from other states, and only a few of his nominees had any prior government experience.
 The Washington Post wrote of these nominees, "Their newcomer status is on brand for Youngkin, who ran touting his lack of political experience as an asset.
 But it also presents the new administration with a steep learning curve."

 To serve as his chief of staff, Youngkin chose Jeff Goettman, who served as a Treasury Department official in the first Trump administration before becoming the chief operating officer of Youngkin's campaign.
 Youngkin and Goettman share a professional background in private equity.
 Kay Coles James, who was the first Black woman to serve as president of the Heritage Foundation, a conservative think tank, joined Youngkin's administration as Secretary of the Commonwealth.
 For the role of counselor, a cabinet-level position, Youngkin chose Richard Cullen, an attorney described by The Washington Post as "the ultimate Richmond insider".
 Cullen had been chairman of McGuireWoods, and in the 1990s, served out the remainder of Jim Gilmore's term as Attorney General of Virginia, after Gilmore resigned to run for governor.
 The Washington Post reported that Cullen's appointment was "widely seen as a nod to the establishment class" and theorized that the choice "could suggest that Youngkin does not intend to thoroughly disrupt 'politics as usual' in a state where cozy ties between government and business interests have long been lauded - and derided - as 'the Virginia way.
 The publication further wrote, "At the very least, the choice indicates that Youngkin wants an experienced political hand on his team as he tries to get his arms around the state's sprawling bureaucracy."